Stefanistkuhl/Stefanistkuhl/README.md

 - Python
   - For small automations or general code that isn't backend
 - Java
-  - Forced by school
+  - Forced by school :(
 - Docker
-  - To package my code and deploy it—I *might* have an addiction
+  - To package my code and deploy it—I *may* have an addiction

 #### Stuff I've done
 ```diff
 + Wasting time overengineering projects and adding Docker to them
 - Being actually productive
 ```
 #### Ok, but what did/do I actually do?
 - Built a Discord bot with discord.js and a Go backend for handling requests (link to Bubukabum repo or something)
 - Hitless Elden Ring Runs...